 The world-leading research taking place at SURF is changing the way we understand our universe and our planet.
 It also has a tremendous economic impact throughout the region and the State of South Dakota.

 On average, activities at SURF are expected to generate 1,052 jobs annually over the next decade.

 SURF’s net economic impact is projected to reach $1.6 billion in the state of South Dakota.

-Through regional spending and job creation—both direct hires at Sanford Lab and jobs generated by large science projects on-site—Sanford Lab has created a ripple of impacts throughout the state.
+Through operational spending and job creation—both direct hires and jobs generated by large science projects on-site—SURF creates a ripple of impacts throughout the state.

 “The SDSTA is proud to play a major role in advancing South Dakota’s economy.
 This study demonstrates that the state’s investments in SURF are paying off,” said Mike Headley, Executive Director of the SDSTA and Lab Director of SURF.
 “In addition to the economic impacts, the science being performed at SURF is truly world-leading and is putting South Dakota on the map with the international science community.
 We’re also leveraging this research to educate learners of all ages about our work, including learning opportunities for science teachers and our kids.”